rickballard/rickballard/README.md

 That path is not inevitable.

-History, nature, and whatever you believe sits above both may have thrown us into this moment precisely so we can lead ourselves out.
-Sometimes a greater being works through us, not instead of us.
+History, nature, and whatever you believe sits above both, may have thrown us into this moment, precisely so we can lead ourselves out.
+Sometimes a greater Being works through us, not instead of us.

 So if any of this matches what your own gut and your own AIs are telling you, treat that as a signal.